Last Updated on 2022-03-09 by Joop Beris

 Very soon in the early Christian church, sex became synonymous with sin, virginity with goodness.
 It got to a point where one of the most influential figures, Origen of Alexandria, even castrated himself in order to stay away from sin.
 A practice apparently so popular that the First Ecumenical Church Council, held at Nicæa in 325 forbade men who had castrated themselves from becoming priests.
 Sex was a necessary evil for the purpose of procreation but not something to be enjoyed, to give pleasure and increase intimacy.

-St. Jerome and St. Augustine sealed the matter further, labeling sex as “disgusting, unclean and degrading” and women as the damnation of men, instruments of the Devil.
+St. Jerome and St. Augustine sealed the matter further, labelling sex as “disgusting, unclean and degrading” and women as the damnation of men, instruments of the Devil.
 Unfortunately, this attitude has never really changed much.
 Western civilization became ashamed of sex, ashamed of the naked body and saw sexual pleasure as a necessary evil, something to be engaged in only for making new Christians.

 Only religion could turn a natural, healthy and very necessary aspect of human existence into something that can’t be discussed and can’t be enjoyed and ideally shouldn’t be engaged in.
 Fortunately, in the last 100 years, we have been emancipating ourselves from Christianity’s unhealthy obsession with sex.